 Severance Pay – Severance pay is taxable in the year that you receive it.
 Your employer will include this amount on your Form W-2 and will withhold appropriate federal and state taxes.

 Accumulated Leave or Vacation Pay and Sick Pay – Yes, annual, or vacation pay and sick pay are calculated as wages by your employer and will be included in your Form W-2.

 Unemployment Compensation -Yes, your state unemployment insurance benefits (up to 26 weeks) and your extended benefits (up to an additional 13 weeks) are taxable.
 You may choose to have 10% withheld for federal taxes by completing Form W-4V.
-The State will provide you with a Form 1099-G prior to January 31st of each year, showing the amount of taxable benefits paid in the prior year.
+The State will provide you with a Form 1099-G prior to January 31st of each year, show the amount of taxable benefits paid in the prior year.

 Gifts of Cash and Property from Family or Friends – Generally, the person who receives the gift is not liable for any taxes on the gift.
 If the gift produces income like interest, dividends or rent payments, the receiver would be responsible for taxes on that produced income.
 Each year there is a specific maximum amount that may be given that will not create a taxable event to either the giver or the receiver.
 Gifts in excess of this maximum may be subject to gift taxes by the gift giver.

 Sale of assets like stocks, bonds, and investment property – sales of such assets should be reported to the Internal Revenue Service.
 If you have a gain on the sale, it may generate an income tax liability.
 You should review your overall tax situation and make sure you have paid your taxes as required to avoid any estimated tax penalty.

 What can I do if I owe taxes and cannot pay them?